EthanThatOneKid/deno-blog-starter/README.md

 ---

-To generate the files for your static blog, run the following command:
+To preview your blog on your machine, run the following command:

 `dbs --serve`

 > 💡 Visit http://localhost:8000/ to preview your blog.

+> 💡 To see your latest changes, remember to re-generate the site.

 <details>
 <summary>Or run as an individual script.</summary>